IIIF/3d/temp-draft-4.md

 All resources that can be added to a Scene have an implicit (e.g. Lights, Cameras) or explicit (e.g. Models, Scenes), local coordinate space.
 If a resource does not have an explicit coordinate space, then it is positioned at the origin of its coordinate space.
 In order to add a resource with its local coordinate space into a Scene with its own coordinate space, these spaces must be aligned.
 This done by aligning the origins of the two coordinate spaces.

-Annotations may use a type of Selector called a `PointSelector` to align the Annotation to a point within the Scene that is not the Scene's origin..
+Annotations may use a type of Selector called a `PointSelector` to align the Annotation to a point within the Scene that is not the Scene's origin.
 PointSelectors have three spatial properties, `x`, `y` and `z` which give the value on that axis.
 They also have a temporal property `instant` which can be used if the Scene has a duration, which gives the temporal point in seconds from the start of the duration, the use of which is defined in the [section on Scenes with Durations]().

 Example Annotation that positions a model at a point within a Scene: